cloudpark93/yolov5-jetson-nano-tips-errors/README.md

 For anyone who would like to begin with "How to install YOLOv5 on Jetson Nano", please search it in google.

-There are tons of githubs and blogs which kindly gives you the instructions on "how to install YOLOv5 on Jetson Nano" in google.
+There are tons of githubs and blogs which kindly give you the instructions on "how to install YOLOv5 on Jetson Nano" in google.

 * [YOLOv5 developer's github](https://github.com/ultralytics/yolov5)